Danielhiversen/flux_led/README.md

 ### Magic Home / flux_led

-This is a utility for controlling stand-alone Magic Home devices.
+This is a utility for controlling stand-alone Magic Home devices manufactured by [Zengge](http://www.zengge.com/sy).
 The protocol was reverse-engineered by studying packet captures between a bulb and the controlling "Magic Home" mobile app.
 The code here dealing with the network protocol is littered with magic numbers, and ain't so pretty.